Integrated into the GeoStudio Suite

 Probabilistic and Sensitivity Analysis

-Probabilistic and sensitivity analysis can be conducted on almost any input parameter and using a variety of distributions including normal, log-normal, uniform, triangular, or a generalized function.
+In SLOPE/W, probabilistic and sensitivity analysis can be conducted on almost any input parameter and using a variety of distributions including normal, log-normal, uniform, triangular, or a generalized function.
 Spatial correlations are handled via a specified sampling distance.
 Using a Monte Carlo approach, SLOPE/W computes the probability of failure in addition to the conventional factor of safety.

 Pseudo-Static and Newmark Dynamic Stability